 Don’t put your health on the back burner

 Your check-ups are just as important as your baby’s.
 Make sure that you are keeping up with all your regular check-ups.
-Be mindful of how you feel throughout the days and weeks after you give birth and talk to your family and your health care provider if you feel overwhelmed, sad, or anxious.
-Postpartum depression is a serious condition that can impact your ability to safely care for yourself and your baby.
-Still, with treatment and support, it can be managed so that both you and your baby are happy and healthy.
+Be mindful of how you feel throughout the days and weeks after giving birth and talking to your family and your health care provider if you feel overwhelmed, sad, or anxious.
+Postpartum depression is a serious condition that can impact your ability to care for yourself and your baby safely.
+Still, it can be managed with treatment and support so that both you and your baby are happy and healthy.